claudiosanches/woocommerce-pagseguro/README.md

 ### What is needed to use this plugin? ###

-* WooCommerce installed and active
+* WooCommerce version 2.0 or latter installed and active.
 * Only one account on [PagSeguro](http://pagseguro.uol.com.br/ "PagSeguro").

 ### FAQ em Português: ###